ScribbleTAS/ModelSwapLib/README.md

 # Model Swap Lib

-Model Swap Lib is an abstraction based on [this Asset Swap Template](https://github.com/SamGarratt17/ModelSwapTemplate-JumpSpace/tree/master) for the game *Jump Space*.
+Model Swap Lib is an abstraction originally based on [this Asset Swap Template](https://github.com/SamGarratt17/ModelSwapTemplate-JumpSpace/tree/master) for the game *Jump Space*.

 This library is intended for use by mod developers and will have no effect if installed alone.